January 25, 2019

 Although setting up your Google Ads account is free, actually creating and running a campaign is not.
+So how much does PPC advertising cost?
 You set your own budget and can decide how much you want to pay based on either CPM (cost per thousand impressions) or PPC (pay per click).

 With advertising on Google, you have two different networks to choose from, both giving unique advertising options.

 Let’s dive into both.